gaitaldawamneh/jira-clone/README.md

   - @entity
   - @column
 ## typescripts basics:
+ - API services are a strong use case for generics, allowing you to wrap your API handlers in one class
+ - extends keyof <T, K extends keyof T>(obj: T, key: K): T[K]
+ - Primitive, it is data that is not an object and has no methods or properties(string, number, bigint, boolean, undefined, symbol, null)
  - The implementation of generics in Typescript, Generic Interfaces
  - 'T' is going to be a type declared at run-time
  - Utility<Type> Types In TypeScript: ()